jackmacdou/Tictactoeprojectsemifinal/README.md

 \* - This entire lab must be checked off in person.
 There is no `autotest`.

-\*\* - You must get your whole lab checked off, and submit all your work to Gradescope including a confirmation code if any, before the end of your lab section to avoid a late penalty.
+\*\* - You must get your whole lab checked off, and submit all your work to Gradescope before the end of your lab section to avoid a late penalty.

 ## Instructional Objectives
 - To understand the configuration and programming of the STM32 USART.